jaison080/iedc-blog/content/post/hello-world.md

 The project taught me that you can't make something great by just telling people to do it.
 If a project has to be successful, you'd have to put in sufficient efforts from your part.
 It may not always be easy, but the satisfaction you get at the end is worth it. ✨

 I've been fortunate enough to study in MEC where I've seen a lot of talented folks.
 I've known developers who could read about Hugo and replicate a whole blog like this a few days.
 But what I'm proud of right now is the workflow the blog team have set up - No dependence on any single person.
-Like clockwork (cue Razeen), we now have a system seen set up to handle new blog articles to be published, or new features to be developed.
+Like clockwork (cue Razeen), we now have a system set up to handle new blog articles to be published, or new features to be developed.

 Like Napolean Said: